RiccardoCampanella/rc-homepage/_portfolio/a_expert_reasoner_agent.md

 ---

-## Overview
+## Abstract

-The **Expert Reasoner Agent (ERA)** is an AI-powered fake news detection system designed to analyze news headlines, provide verdicts on their truthfulness, and generate supporting arguments.
-ERA integrates trusted ontological knowledge with insights from a large language model (LLM) to balance reliability with breadth, ensuring robust and transparent decision-making.
+This project presents the **Expert Reasoner Agent (ERA)**, an AI-powered system designed to verify the truthfulness of news headlines and generate supporting arguments.
+ERA combines a trusted ontology with a large language model (LLM) to provide a robust and comprehensive framework for evidence gathering, reasoning, and decision-making.
+By leveraging both structured ontological knowledge and the broad capabilities of the LLM, ERA ensures reliability while maintaining the flexibility to handle a wide range of topics.

+The ERA system employs sophisticated state-management techniques to process user-submitted news statements through various stages, including input processing, information gathering, and reasoning.
+It uses structured queries to extract relevant data from the ontology, while also interacting with the LLM to generate and assess arguments for and against the statement.
+By integrating these two sources of information, ERA delivers reliable verdicts, accompanied by a confidence score that reflects the strength and consistency of the evidence.

+Through its goal-oriented design, ERA not only aims to provide accurate fact-checking but also offers transparency by presenting both supporting and opposing arguments.
+This dual-source approach fosters a more nuanced and explainable decision-making process, making ERA a valuable tool in the fight against misinformation.

 ---